dereckrx/code-notes/notes/application-continuum.md

 ## V8+: Service discovery, Circuit Breaker, Distributed System
-Services are not hardcoded in the manifest/config file, instead they use a service discover client to find the service url, and now load balancing is introduced
+Services are not hardcoded in the manifest/config file, instead they use a service discover client to find the service url, and now load balancing is introduced.

 ---
 ## Sources